Jung Chae-yeon: 2017–present: Acting success, rise of fame, and solo activities

 In 2017, Jung featured in SBS's romantic fantasy drama Reunited Worlds, playing the younger version of Lee Yeon-hee's character.
 She then starred in another science fiction web drama I Am, playing an android robot.
 In December, it was announced that Jung has joined the cast of SBS' reality survival show Law of the Jungle in Patagonia for their Chile special.

 In 2018, Jung starred in KBS' weekend drama Marry Me Now, playing the younger version of Jang Mi-hee's character.
 She was also cast in her first film, Live Again, Love Again, which premiered in February 2018.
 The same month, Jung was announced as the new MC of SBS' music program Inkigayo.
 Jung was cast in the KBS music drama To.
 Jenny, her first leading role on television.

 In 2019, Jung starred in the Netflix youth romance drama My First First Love.

 On May 4, 2021, Jung and the members of I.O.I celebrated their 5th debut anniversary with a reunion live stream show called "Yes, I Love It!".

-In 2022, Jung joined MBC's drama The Golden Spoon, which will air in the summer of 2022.
+In 2022, Jung joined MBC's drama The Golden Spoon, which aired in the summer of 2022.
 In September, Jung signed an exclusive contract with BH Entertainment.

+On December 13, 2023, Jung confirmed to star in a youth series Family by Choice, which is expected to air in 2024.